wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-3.&emsp;When you lack confidence in what someone will do, you are attesting to your belief that someone is not in his someone’s right mind.
+3. When you lack confidence in what someone will do, you are attesting to your belief that someone is not in his someone’s right mind.
 <sup>2</sup>Believing someone is not in someone’s right mind is hardly a miracle-based frame of reference.
 <sup>3</sup>Believing someone is not in someone’s right mind also has the disastrous effect of denying the power of the miracle.
 <sup>4</sup>The miracle perceives everything as everything is.